The Shure 330 Unitron/Uni-Ron unidirectional ribbon microphone

 Microphone Features

-- Unusually effective supercardioid pickup characteristic minimizes effects of studio acoustics and background noise
+Unusually effective supercardioid pickup characteristic minimizes effects of studio acoustics and background noise

-- Warm, smooth sound from wide frequency response range.
+Warm, smooth sound from wide frequency response range.
 Well suited to both voice and music

-- Built-in shock mount for quiet operation
+Built-in shock mount for quiet operation

-- Rugged mechanical design and internal ribbon protection for reliable performance, under rigorous operating conditions
+Rugged mechanical design and internal ribbon protection for reliable performance, under rigorous operating conditions

-- Instant switchable choice of three low impedances
+Instant switchable choice of three low impedances

 Impedance Selection and Connections The Model 330 may be connected in any of its three low-impedance positions (as selected by the switch on the front of the swivel assembly) directly to any low-impedance amplifier input.
 The low-impedance connection is recommended where long cable lengths are required or under conditions of severe hum disturbance.
 The permissible cable length is practically unlimited since neither response nor level is appreciably affected.
 Shure Model A95 Series Line Matching Transformers are available for use in those cases where a low-impedance microphone line is desirable but the associated amplifier has a high-impedance Input.
-These transformers provide a proper Impedance match between a 19- to 300-ohm microphone line and a high-impedance input and are available with various input and output connectors.
+These transformers provide a proper impedance match between a 19- to 300-ohm mic line and a high-impedance input and are available with various input and output connectors.

 Figure 2—Directional Pattern